App Log Rate Limiting

 When you enable app log rate limiting, Diego applies the rate limit to each app instance.
 For example, if there are five instances of an app running, Diego does not sum the logging rates of all five instances when determining if the rate limit has been exceeded.
 Instead, Diego evaluates the logging rate of each individual app instance and only limits instances that exceed the rate limit.

-For more information about how the buffer that Diego uses stores and releases app logs, see package rate in the Go documentation.
+For more information about how Diego rate limits app logs, see package rate in the Go documentation.

 The Diego Cell containing the app instance emits the